Helsinki-NLP/Geometry/README.md

 You can replicate our experiments by running:
 ```
+source env/bin/activate
 python code/compare_context_embeddings.py
 ```

-You can also override the options using the command line options.
+You can also override the default options using the command line flags.
 This way, you can compute the measures for your own pretrained model.
 `<when code is ready: paste the HELP message here>`